python-trio/trio/docs/source/reference-io.rst

 * The :mod:`trio.testing` module provides a set of :ref:`flexible
-  in-memory stream object implementations <testing-streams>`, so if you have a protocol implementation to test then you can can spawn two tasks, set up a virtual "socket" connecting them, and then do things like inject random-but-repeatable delays into the connection.
+  in-memory stream object implementations <testing-streams>`, so if you have a protocol implementation to test then you can can start two tasks, set up a virtual "socket" connecting them, and then do things like inject random-but-repeatable delays into the connection.